-Fortunately, iThreat’s SignalAlert system was built for scenarios such as this.
+Fortunately, iThreat’s SignalAlert system was built to uncover online threats directed at staff..
 By tracking signals across social media, the dark web, and countless other parts of the online world, our analysts are able to quickly identify activities that are intended to cause problems for both individuals and organizations.
 We can see how certain internet chatter foments, and help identify potential threats as they take shape.

 In this ever-changing world, the work of journalists has never been more important.
 And while it’s healthy to have disagreements in society, dissent should never lead to threats against those whose job it is to tell us what is happening. iThreat’s tools are designed to ensure adversaries will be detected if they use your online presence against you – when they try, you’ll be the first to know about it.

 Get the latest news from iThreat to your inbox

 Founded in 1997, iThreat has assisted hundreds of clients with thousands of internet monitoring and investigations, including multiple successful multinational law enforcement operations.